timescale/docs/use-timescale/extensions/pgvector.md

 # The `pgvector` extension

-The `postgis` PostgreSQL extension helps you to store and search over machine learning-generated embeddings.
+The `pgvector` PostgreSQL extension helps you to store and search over machine learning-generated embeddings.
 It provides different capabilities that allows you to identify both exact and approximate nearest neighbors.
 It is designed to work seamlessly with other PostgreSQL features, including indexing and querying.